 - Candidates must be among the highest achievers in their undergraduate cohort, and in receipt of, or due to receive a first class UK degree or equivalent.

-- Candidates with a standalone Master’s qualification should have achieved a distinction or, where this has yet to have been achieved, be able to provide evidence of high performance that will lead to a distinction.
-They should also hold a first class UK undergraduate degree or equivalent (integrated Masters that form part of an undergraduate degree, e.g. MEng, MSci, M.Math, are assessed by Admissions as an undergraduate qualification when determining eligibility).
-Candidates with multiple standalone Master’s qualifications should have achieved a distinction in the one most relevant to their PhD study.
+- Candidates with a standalone Master’s qualification must have achieved a distinction or, where this has yet to have been achieved, be able to provide evidence of high performance that will lead to a distinction.
+They must also hold a first class UK undergraduate degree or equivalent (integrated Masters that form part of an undergraduate degree, e.g. MEng, MSci, M.Math, are assessed by Admissions as an undergraduate qualification when determining eligibility).
+Candidates with multiple standalone Master’s qualifications must have achieved a distinction in the one most relevant to their PhD study.

 - Candidates with degrees from overseas institutions are strongly urged to determine if their scores/grades are equivalent to the relevant eligibility criteria.

 - Prior to applying candidates must have made contact with a supervisor in an academic department at Imperial College London who has agreed to supervise their research project.
 Please note that supervisors are limited to supervise one scholar at any time.
 Please review the President's PhD Scholarships - Unavailable Supervisors page for more information.
 Please note: current registered Imperial PhD students are not eligible to be considered for a President's PhD Scholarship.
 The scheme is only open to new PhD applications.

 The scheme will open for applications from early October 2016.

 There is not a specific scholarship application form.
 You should submit your application for admission to study at Imperial through our online admissions system and your department will put you forward for the scholarship based on academic merit and potential.